DaveHalvorsen/Wrangling_CIRM_Data/README.md

 #### Identifying Statistically Significant RNA-Seq est_counts (R Studio, .tsv)
 You can find these programs in the kriegsteinGlia_Projects folder.
 * RNA-Seq_est_count_Statistics.Rmd is an intereactive exploration of this idea in R Studio.
 * RNA_Seq_est_count_Statistics.R is a static program that will run on an "abundance.tsv" file in the same directory.
 I'm currently using the file with accession name of sc003JHK.
+NOTE: Actually it looks like I'm off by ~0.02 from the the 68–95–99.7 rule ...
+I should check on this, but I'm not too worried cause it's close to what Excel says.

 ![PLACEHOLDER](/Assets/statistically-significant-est-counts.jpg "PLACEHOLDER")